 Do my parents have to know about my abortion?

 In Rhode Island, any woman under the age of 18 must have the written consent of a parent or legal guardian to obtain an abortion.
 If you feel that you are absolutely not able to talk to or get support from a parent or legal guardian, you may get what is called a “judicial bypass” from the Court.
 This means that you, as a minor, are deemed mature enough by a judge to make your own decision about abortion.
 Our staff is very knowledgeable in this process and can assist you with getting a judicial bypass.

 What is the abortion pill and is it the same as the morning after pill?

 No, they are not the same thing.
 The abortion pill, also called Mifeprex, Mifepristone and RU 486, is a prescription drug used to end an early pregnancy.
 This is commonly called medical abortion where you pass the pregnancy at home.
-We offer medical abortion at our Center and can talk with you to see if this is an option for you.
+We offer medical abortion at our office and can talk with you to see if this is an option for you.